 The severity of withdrawal symptoms will be relative to the addiction length and amount they were using.
 If a person has been addicted to Xanax or another Benzodiazepine for three or more years, their symptoms will be worse versus some who have only been abusing them for months.
 The withdrawal symptoms include:

-Evoke Wellness Massachusetts benzodiazepine detox prescribes medications to help a person safely and easily detox.
+Evoke Wellness at Cohasset benzodiazepine detox prescribes medications to help a person safely and easily detox.
 Our medically managed benzodiazepine detox program utilizes a taper regimen in the detox, which is standard practice for benzodiazepine addiction.
 Once someone is admitted into our benzodiazepine detox center, they are immediately assessed by our medical doctors who specialize in benzodiazepine detox and addiction.
 Depending on how much they were using their taper will begin with that dose and be reduced slowly.
-The amount of time it takes for a person to overcome the benzodiazepine withdrawal symptoms ranges from 3 to 5 days and up to two or more weeks.
+The amount of time it takes for a person to overcome the benzodiazepine withdrawal symptoms ranges from three to five days and up to two or more weeks.

-To learn how to get admitted to our Massachusetts benzodiazepine detox centers, please reach out to one of our detox specialists.
+To learn how to get admitted to our benzo rehab center in Massachusetts, please reach out to one of our addiction specialists.
 They will work to have you or your loved one admitted to a detox program within 24 hours or less.
 It is urgent that when a person asks for help to get clean from benzodiazepines that they are admitted into a medically

 We want to ensure that our clients here at our Massachusetts benzo addiction treatment center are given the best care possible in the best surroundings and facilities possible.
 With our team of qualified professionals here to help you every step of the way, nutritious foods, and serene surroundings, we can ease your body and mind during your detox process.
 Once the medically assisted detox process has ended, we also offer a wide range of treatment choices in our benzo addiction treatment program so that you can more easily transition back to the real world.